 The rise of franchise homebuilding is still relatively new, but one company has made powerful strides through strong recruiting and a sound business model.

 Epcon Communities, based in Dublin, Ohio, has carved itself a niche in franchise homebuilding for the active adult, 55-plus market, which the National Association of Home Builders (NAHB) regards as “one of the fastest-growing housing segments.”
 To date, Epcon has 350 communities in 28 states, including several in the state of Illinois, with sales of approximately 29,000 homes since its inception.
-In 2016, the company closed on 1,111 homes, making it the 45th largest builder, according to Builder.
+In 2016, the company closed on 1,111 homes, making it the 45th largest builder, according to Builder magazine.

 How does it work?